Peter Gonzales

 About me...

 I have been a teacher, organizer, lawyer, nonprofit leader, Eisenhower Fellow, and more recently, consultant and social entrepreneur.
-All of my work has focused on building a more inclusive, equitable and just society.Early in my career I lived and worked in Poland, South Korea and Washington, D.C.
-For the past three decades, I have been in Philadelphia where I am part of a large and diverse network of personal and professional colleagues doing good and making an impact.In 2023-24, after leading the Welcoming Center for New Pennsylvanians for more than a decade, I taught a course for international lawyers at Temple University Law School and began consulting.
-My first project was working with colleagues from Detroit and Buffalo in helping the Greater Cleveland area develop a strategic plan to grow their economy by attracting and retaining immigrants, refugees and secondary migrants.In 2025, I started working with Civic Capital Consulting to develop a fund and community grant making process for the Black Immigrant Capacity Building Project in Philadelphia.I am also part of a small team of entrepreneurs launching ShopPhilly, a hyperlocal e-commerce platform for small businesses.I serve on several boards that bridge the divide between capital and communities:The Merchants Fund is a 171 year old organization making grants to small businesses in underserved communities in Philadelphia.Greenline Access Capital specializes in character-based micro-lending to BIPOC and immigrant-owned businesses.WorldUpstart Impacts focuses on growing life science start-ups whose founders identify as 1st Generation, Female, Nonbinary, LGBTQ+, BIPOC, or Indigenous.The Philanthropy Network of Greater Philadelphia is a member-based organization strengthening the connection between foundations, nonprofits and the communities they serve.Common threads through all of my engagements are that I love collaborative problem solving and connecting people to resources, new opportunities, and to other talented people in my network.
+All of my work focuses on building a more inclusive, equitable and just society in collaboration with individuals and organizations who share my values.Early in my career I lived and worked in Poland, South Korea and Washington, D.C.
+For the past three decades, I have been in Philadelphia where I continue cultivating an expansive network of civic-minded, globally-informed, locally-engaged people energizing our city and region.In 2023-24, after leading the Welcoming Center for New Pennsylvanians for 11+ years, I taught a course for international lawyers at Temple University Law School and began consulting.
+My first project was working with colleagues from Detroit and Buffalo in helping the Greater Cleveland area develop a strategic plan to grow their economy by attracting and retaining immigrants, refugees and secondary migrants.In 2025, I worked with Civic Capital Consulting to develop a fund and community grant making process for the Black Immigrant Capacity Building Project in Philadelphia and helped launch ShopPhilly, a hyperlocal e-commerce platform for small businesses.In 2026, I am teaming up with tech-entrepreneurs, professors and psychologists to empower people through education and training, strengthened by human guidance and intelligent learning tools.
+We will be launching GenerateGood.org very soon to scale impact.Meanwhile, I continue serving on boards that bridge the divide between capital and underserved communities:Greenline Access Capital specializes in character-based micro-lending to BIPOC and immigrant-owned businesses.WorldUpstart Impacts with initial funding from Knight Foundation developed an accelerator program for life science start-ups whose founders identify as 1st Generation, Female, Nonbinary, LGBTQ+, BIPOC, or Indigenous.
+Building on the success of that program, WUI is applying that model to support the commercialization of scientific research addressing disparities in women’s health locally and globally.The Philanthropy Network of Greater Philadelphia is a member-based organization strengthening the connection between foundations, nonprofits and the communities they serve.Common threads through all of my engagements are collaborative problem solving and connecting people to resources, new opportunities, and to other talented people in my network.

 Want to connect?